In my latest DIY post on how to make a body wash for sensitive skin I wrote about toxin-free living.

 Nowadays almost all my body care and household products are either from natural brands or I make them myself.

-In this article I will also discuss how coconut oil can replace toxic products, which other natural ingredients I use and how to make your own natural products.
+Today I will talk about how coconut oil can replace toxic products, which other natural ingredients I use and how to make your own natural products.

-I was born with eczema, allergies and asthma which lasted throughout my childhood and teenage years and continued -although less intensely- during my adulthood.
+I was born with eczema, allergies and asthma which lasted throughout my childhood and teenage years.
+The first two continued -although less intensely- during most of my adulthood.

 Being so sensitive to everything can be really challenging, especially when you don’t know what causes your body to react this way.